JoyontaSaha/effective-java-lms/EDUCATIONAL_NOTES.md

 In try-finally, if an exception is thrown in the try block and another in finally, the first is lost. try-with-resources suppresses secondary exceptions and preserves the primary.

+10. library-core/src/test/java/com/library/core/BookTest.java
+    library-core/src/test/java/com/library/core/MemberTest.java

+Item 10 states:

+Provide a good toString implementation makes your class more pleasant to use and easier to debug.
+The format should be concise, unambiguous, and include all fields that affect logical equality.